ThePowerOfSwift/Koloda/README.md

 - Added function that switches the top card to any given index.
+Necessary to enable backend control of the UI with more flexibility than single increments.